ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Crypto

 - The crypto plugin no longer supports Botan and OpenSSL as provider of cryptographic functions.
 The support has been removed to improve the maintainability of the code. _(Peter Nirschl)_
+- The unit test of the crypto plugin attempts to kill the gpg-agent if a regular shutdown via `connect-gpg-agent` should fail for any reason during the clean-up phase. _(Peter Nirschl)_

 ### Directory Value